 Patrons injured at a Nevada concert may have grounds to file a lawsuit to recover compensatory damages.
 Parties liable for the injuries may include the promoter, facility owner, musical act, security company, food or merchandising vendor or even another concertgoer.

 Common causes of injuries at Nevada concerts include:

 - Violations of Nevada's assault and battery laws,

 - Slip-and-fall accidents,

 - Overcrowding / trampling / pushing and shoving,

 - False imprisonment,

 A major issue in las Vegas right now is whether MGM Resorts (parent company of Mandalay Bay) and others may be liable for injuries and deaths suffered at the Las Vegas Massacre on October 1, 2017.
 Such liability could be based on a failure adequately to screen guests and their luggage, and a failure to respond quickly enough to initial gunfire by the shooter Stephen Paddock.

-To help you better understand how to recover damages for concert injuries in Nevada, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand how to recover damages for concert injuries in Nevada, our Nevada personal injury lawyers discuss, below: